 Nala snickered.
 "I thought someone would have corrected you by now.
 You've been making that mistake since the days we called you Fluffy."

 "Sorry, what?"
 Kovu gasped, a grin spreading across his face.

 Kopa's expression fell.
 "Mother, why?"

-"Wait a second," Kovu laughed, "your nickname was Fluffy?"
-He let out a mocking laugh.
+"Wait a second, your nickname was Fluffy?"
+Kovu burst out laughing.
 "That is never going to get old!"

 Kopa stared at Kovu darkly, one eyebrow cocked.
 "You know what else doesn't get old?" he asked scathingly.
 "Evisceration."